SparrowHawkEye/Melodic_Soul/README.md

 13. An Admin should be able to make another user an admin.
 If an admin wants, they will be able to add a product on the add a product page.
 After adding the product, this product will appear on the `home` page.
 Please note, to add an image for a new product; you can just upload the image directly to the image hosting sites like imgbb, etc using API.
 Alternatively, you can have an input field to add the link to the image.

 14. One route will be `Blogs`.
 This will be a open route (anyone visiting your website will see it).
 Please answer at least five questions on the blogs page.
-We recommend answering all six questions.
+We recommend answering all six questions.✅

     14.1 How will you improve the performance of a React Application?